 The first thing to do is to slow down.
 Don’t try to accelerate faster than is safe.
 Take your time and ease into the situation.

 You can also use the fog lights to your advantage.
-They can be used to see objects ahead or make you more visible.
+They can help you see objects ahead or make yourself more visible.

-There are some other driving tips to consider.
-Be aware of your blind spots and be careful when changing lanes.
+Some other driving tips to consider are being aware of your blind spots and being careful when changing lanes.

 Use the wipers to clear your windows.
 And finally, don’t forget to turn on your headlights when you start your car in the morning.